rebek-007/opencv_tutorials/README.md

 https://youtu.be/WQeoO7MI0Bs?si=RziA1bzDOknTgCKN

-   LEARN OPENCV in 3 HOURS with Python by Murtaza's Workshop - Robotics and AI"
+   LEARN OPENCV in 3 HOURS with Python by Murtaza's Workshop - Robotics and AI

 I have included all the chapters in the git folder.
-Happy Learning! `
+Happy Learning!